litt1e-p/NotificationCenter/README.md

 # NotificationCenter

-NotificationCenter for vue which is base on publish-subcribe pattern and Vue emitter
+NotificationCenter for vue2.x which is base on publish-subcribe pattern and Vue emitter

 # Installation